 1. Share your contact information

-No matter how impressive your resume is, it won’t matter if potential employers can’t reach you for an interview.
+No matter how impressive your resume is, it won’t matter if employers can’t reach you for an interview.
 So, make it easy for them by providing your best contact information at the top of the page.
 List your full name and a few direct lines of contact, like a phone number and email address.
 Also, include your location and a link to any online professional profiles or portfolios.

 Example